Downing July 25th 1783.

 Moses began yr

-work on Tuesday & goes on with that spirit that I may peromise the
+work on Tuesday & goes on with that spirit that I may peromise the first volume

 in the course of next month.
 Let a welshman preach up patience for the rest.
 I am in Love with the performance

 in your book: & envy the fair fingers you possess which so adroitly puzzle about the inserted & non-inserted.1